 The Nursing Department has additional policies and procedures that must be adhered to, listed in the Vocational Nursing Student Handbook located on the Palo Verde College Nursing Website.
-Any questions or concerns regarding the policies should be directed to the Nursing Coordinator, Sharron Burgeson, at Sharron.burgeson@paloverde.edu.
+Any questions or concerns regarding the policies should be directed to the Nursing Coordinator.